augmentaudio/datacupV2/content/legal/cookie-policy.md

 path: /cookies
 title: Cookie Policy
 summary: >-
-  This Cookie Policy explains how 3Blades LLC DBA Cup of Data ("Cup of Data", "we", "us", and "ours") use cookies and similar technologies to recognize you when you visit our websites at https://www.cupofdata.com, ("Websites").
+  This Cookie Policy explains how 3Blades LLC DBA Data Cup ("Data Cup", "we", "us", and "ours") use cookies and similar technologies to recognize you when you visit our websites at https://www.datacup.net, ("Websites").
 It explains what these technologies are and why we use them, as well as your rights to control our use of them.
 ---
-This Cookie Policy explains how 3Blades LLC DBA Cup of Data ("Cup of Data", "we", "us", and "ours") use cookies and similar technologies to recognize you when you visit our websites at https://www.cupofdata.com, ("Websites").
+This Cookie Policy explains how 3Blades LLC DBA Data Cup ("Data Cup", "we", "us", and "ours") use cookies and similar technologies to recognize you when you visit our websites at https://www.datacup.net, ("Websites").
 It explains what these technologies are and why we use them, as well as your rights to control our use of them.

 In some cases we may use cookies to collect personal information, or that becomes personal information if we combine it with other information.
-In such cases our Privacy Policy (https://www.cupofdata.com/privacy) will apply in addition to this Cookie Policy.
+In such cases our Privacy Policy (https://www.datacup.net/privacy) will apply in addition to this Cookie Policy.

 ## What are cookies?

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by website owners in order to make their websites work, or to work more efficiently, as well as to provide reporting information.

-Cookies set by the website owner (in this case, Cup of Data) are called "first party cookies".
+Cookies set by the website owner (in this case, Data Cup) are called "first party cookies".
 Cookies set by parties other than the website owner are called "third party cookies".
 Third party cookies enable third party features or functionality to be provided on or through the website (e.g. like advertising, interactive content and analytics).
 The parties that set these third party cookies can recognize your computer both when it visits the website in question and also when it visits certain other websites.

 ## Why do we use cookies?